TMLP-Team/Bypasser/README.md

 - Welcome (0b00000X): Perform built-in configurations for this module.
 - Zygisk Traces (0b0000X0): Deploy correct configurations for different Zygisk solutions according to the Zygisk implementation, Shamiko, NoHello, and Zygisk Assistant modules used.
-- HMAL/HMA (0b000X00): Generate HMAL/HMA configurations based on cloud libraries (along with the web UI updating) and local packages.
-Users are required to manually import the configurations via HMAL/HMA.
+- HMA(L) (0b000X00): Generate HMA(L) configurations based on cloud libraries (along with the web UI updating) and local packages.
+Users are required to manually import the configurations via HMA(L).
 Networks to GitHub are optional.
 - Tricky Store (0b00X000): Generate Tricky Store configurations directly based on cloud libraries and local packages.
 The configurations will be written to the Tricky Store configuration folder directly.
 Networks to GitHub are optional.
 - Shell (0b0X0000): Perform some shell commands.
 Please check ``actionA.sh`` for details.
   - Disable sensitive applications automatically installed by Google.